What is Asbestos

 Asbestos was used extensively in the past in building materials for its thermal insulating properties, and fire resistance.
 It was also used in industrial products, and automotive parts and components because of its strengthening properties.

 Where was asbestos used?

 Today most products made do not contain asbestos.
 Those few products which still contain asbestos that could be inhaled are required to be labeled as such.
-However, until the 1980’s, many types of building products and insulation materials used in buildings contained asbestos.
+However, until the 1980s, many types of building products and insulation materials were used in buildings containing asbestos.
 Common building products that might have contained asbestos in the past include:

 There is only one way to positively identify asbestos, and that is specially trained persons with special microscopes that test for asbestos.